metamath/lamp-guide/docs/11/index.md

 Notice the ".".
 The period suppresses automatic deletion of the line; without it, if the variable is unused then entry will disappear.

-Once local variable is defined, you can use its name instead of the global name.
+Once a local variable is defined, you can use its name instead of the global name.

 If you generate a proof that uses the local variable name, the local variable